rhysd/kiro-editor/README.md

 the global variables and local static variables by moving them to each logic's structs.

-- [`editor.rs`](src/editor.rs): Exports `Editor` struct, which manages an editor lifecycle; Runs loop which gets key input, updates buffer and highlight then renders screen.
-It also contains text buffer as `Vec<Row>`.
+- [`editor.rs`](src/editor.rs): Exports `Editor` struct, which manages an editor lifecycle; Runs loop which gets key input, updates a text buffer and highlight then renders screen.
+- [`text_buffer.rs`](src/text_buffer.rs): Exports `TextBuffer` struct, which manages an editing text buffer as `Vec<Row>`.
+It also contains metadata such as file name and file type of the buffer.
 - [`row.rs`](src/row.rs): Exports `Row` struct which represents one line of text buffer and contains actual text and rendered text.
 Since Kiro is dedicated for UTF-8 text editing, internal text buffer is also kept as UTF-8 string.
 When the internal text buffer is updated by `Editor`, it automatically